 For long-term savings, you need to choose investments that allow you to withdraw money at any time without penalty.
 Retirement saving accounts, such as a 401(k) or IRA, come with special tax advantages — but they also charge fees or tax penalties if you withdraw before you reach a certain age.

 When you’re deciding how much to save in this bucket, your first priority should be maxing out your employer’s 401(k) match if your job offers this benefit.
-If you have additional money to save, Johndrow recommends putting at least 10% of your total income toward retirement savings.
+If you have additional money to save, Johndrow advised putting at least 10% of your total income toward retirement savings.

 If you don’t have a retirement savings account yet, it’s time to create a retirement savings plan you feel comfortable sticking to.

 Not all your savings goals have to be serious — don’t forget to budget for a little fun.
-This savings category can be used for things such as concert tickets, a short weekend trip, or new hobbies you want to pursue.
+This savings category can be used for things such as concert tickets, a short weekend trip or new hobbies you want to pursue.

 If you’re not sure how much money you want to commit to your “fun fund,” consider saving incremental amounts using an app.
 Apps such as Digit will automatically put aside a few dollars of your money every day, so you’ll have savings waiting for you when you need them.

-It’s tempting to splurge after you’ve saved an emergency fund, but the best time to start moving on the goals above is right now.
-Saving is a habit and a lifestyle choice; if you start now, you’ll be that much closer to making the big purchases you’ve been dreaming of.
+Saving and paying off debt are habits and lifestyle choices.
+If you start now, you’ll be that much closer to making the big purchases you’ve been dreaming of.

-Want to get started investing?Here are the top investing options for 2018!
+Want to get started investing?Here are the top investing options for 2021!

 |0.15% – 0.35%||$0|